dcos-labs/ansible-dcos-module/README.md

 # Ansible DC/OS modules

-This can be used to control DC/OS
+This can be used to control DC/OS.

+Requirements: Python 3 and 'dcoscli' package installed, e.g.
+`pip install dcoscli`

 Examples: